Three Things to Do Around Cazadero

 Shop in the 100-year-old Cazadero General Store, or watch redwood being processed through Berry's Saw Mill, a family-owned operation that cuts sustainably-managed timber.
 For those looking to base themselves in the area for a day or longer, here's a quick list of three things to do in and around Cazadero:

-3) Drive to the coast.
 Downhill from Cazadero, and out toward the coast, the town of Duncans Mills (pop.
 175) offers shopping and cafes, as well as some photogenic cattle who eye visitors from their pen across from the main street.
 From Duncans Mills, a quick drive to Jenner (pop.
-136) means time spent exploring Goat Rock Beach (Highway 1 and Goat Rock Road, Jenner, 707-875-3483; no dogs allowed on beach; entry fee $8 per vehicle, $7 seniors) as well as watching seals laze in the sun where the Russian River opens into the Pacific Ocean.
+136) means time spent exploring Goat Rock Beach (Highway 1 and Goat Rock Road, Jenner, 707-875-3483; no dogs allowed on beach; entry fee $8 per vehicle, $7 seniors) as well as watching a colony of seals laze in the sun where the Russian River opens into the Pacific Ocean.